top of page

 • Apples: Very short supply.

-• Tamarillo: Supply starting to tighten.
+• Tamarillo: Supply is starting to tighten.

 • Pumpkin (Crown): Short supply.